frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 difficult moments when they\'ve lost a loved one, when everything seems to be lost---totally the contrary!

-"What, then, will become of us after death?" asks Pope Francis, "With Jesus, beyond this threshold we will find eternal life, consisting in full communion with God as we forever contemplate and share in his infinite love."
+"What, then, will become of us after death?" asks Pope Francis.
+"With Jesus, beyond this threshold we will find eternal life, consisting in full communion with God as we forever contemplate and share in his infinite love."